Menu

 What Constitutes a Gift?

-First, we need to define what a gift even is in the eyes of the government.
+First, we need to define what a gift is in the eyes of the government.
 While a gift can be money, it can also be property or possessions.
-And, to add a bit more complexity, the nebulous concept of a “loss of value” is also a gift.
+To add a bit more complexity, the nebulous concept of a “loss of value” is also a gift.

 That one, at least, is easily explained by an example: